justinyates887/Eldara/content/Campaigns/Campaign 1/Epilogue.md

 _"Room 103 will always be yours if you need it,"_ she declares, pressing mugs of her finest ale into their hands. _"And don't think I'll let you pay for another drink in my establishment as long as I draw breath!"_

 **Wider Revelations:** The intelligence gathered from the bandit camp reveals troubling implications that [[Captain Aldrich]] and the town council will need to address.
-Someone in [[content/Campaigns/Campaign 1/Locations/Greendale]] provided detailed information to the bandits—maps too accurate, schedules too precise for outside observation alone.
+Someone in [[Greendale (Campaign)]] provided detailed information to the bandits—maps too accurate, schedules too precise for outside observation alone.
 The investigation may be over, but questions remain about trust and security within the community.

 References to the "Crimson Company" suggest this was merely one cell of a larger criminal organization.
 Other towns, other festivals, other innocent celebrations may face similar threats.
 The party's success here may have prevented one tragedy while revealing a much larger problem.